sav-che/TL-2/Authors/Talbot, William Alexander {std. Talbot}.md

-> [!cite] BHL link: this entry starts at [page 155](https://www.biodiversitylibrary.org/item/103683#page/165/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 155](https://www.biodiversitylibrary.org/page/33212197) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Talbot, William Alexander (1847-1917), Irish botanist; in the Indian Forest Service 1876 in the Bombay Presidency; conservator of Forests, Bombay 1901-1909; in Switzerland from 1911. (*Talbot*).
+Talbot, William Alexander (1847-1917), Irish botanist; in the Indian Forest Service 1876 in the Bombay Presidency; conservator of Forests, Bombay 1901-1909; in Switzerland from 1911.
+**Abbreviated name**: *Talbot*

 #### Herbarium and types